Difference-Masking: Choosing What to Mask in Continued Pretraining: Related Work

+EntityBERT \cite{lin-etal-2021-entitybert} masks tokens based on whether they are part of ``entities'' recognized by a domain-specific pretrained named-entity-recognizer.
+Salient Span Masking (SSM) ~\citep{guu2020retrieval} is a similar method that uses a named-entity-recognition model to mask out a single entity for the downstream task of open-domain QA.
+However, these approaches require a domain-specific pretrained entity-tagger, and the masking strategy they determine is the same for any domain to which that tagger is applied.
+In contrast, \textsc{Difference-Masking} determines what to mask without pretrained entity-taggers, and its masking strategy can change depending on the unlabelled data in the task domain.

+Selective Masking \cite{gu-etal-2020-train} uses data from the downstream task to decide which tokens to mask during continued pretraining by estimating how much each token contributes to improved downstream task performance.
+It is important to note that Selective Masking uses supervised downstream task labels, whereas \textsc{Difference-Masking} is entirely self-supervised.

-Prior work in vision has used the attention of the model during SSL training to determine what to mask.
+Prior work from the vision community has also contributed to an understanding of masking strategies, primarily by using the attention of the model during SSL training to determine what to mask.
 MST~\citep{li2021mst} uses attention maps to determine ``non-essential regions'' to mask, while AttnMask~\citep{kakogeorgiou2022attmask} does the opposite by masking the most attended-to regions.
-SemMAE~\citep{DBLP:conf/nips/LiZLWSZ22} uses attentions to guide the masking process by creating ``semantic parts''. iBot~\citep{zhou2022image} learns an online tokenizer during SSL which modifies how masks are selected, and ADIOS~\citep{shi2022adversarial} learns an adversary which attempts to mask those regions that are most difficult for the model to predict.
-Although these prior approaches learn non-random masking strategies, they do not use domain-specific data to guide their masking strategy.
+Unlike \textsc{Difference-Masking}, these approaches do not take into account domain-specific information when determining their masking strategy.
+This can be an impediment to performance when the model's attentions do not already contain information about what is important in a given input sequence.